Markets

 Investment flows now dominate the gold prediction cycle, as ETFs and sovereign gold bonds drive prices more than traditional jewelry demand.

-Commerzbank and CME Gold Futures project prices near $4,000–$4,217, while Bank of America maintains one of the most optimistic outlooks at $4,400–$5,000, reflecting strong conviction in continued monetary easing and safe-haven demand.
+Commerzbank and CME Gold Futures project prices near $4,380–$4,759, while Bank of America (Michael Widmer) maintains an optimistic 2026 outlook with an average of $4,538 and a high of $5,000, reflecting conviction in continued fiscal instability and safe-haven demand.

 Below is a consolidated table of major forecasts from banks and institutions, offering investors direct benchmarks for planning.